MctMarcus3/NYPBrightSpaceFileFetcher/readme.md

-# UforaFileFetcher
+# NYPLMSFileFetcher

-A multithreaded Python tool to download files from [Ufora](https://ufora.ugent.be) (Brightspace) automatically using the BrightSpace API.
+A multithreaded Python tool to download files from [POLITEMall](https://politemall.polite.edu.sg) (Brightspace) automatically using the BrightSpace API.
 Supports 2FA .

 Extra features: